ros2/design/articles/ros2_sectest.md

 The order in which threats will be considered will be determined by the threat vulnerability assessment score (DREAD) as well as how hard / how much time would be required to implement the attack.
 We will target “low-hanging fruits” which can lead to critical vulnerabilities.
+### Robot weaknesses and vulnerabilities
+This document makes the following assumptions:
+- A **bug** is an error, flaw, failure or fault in a computer program or system that causes it to produce an incorrect or unexpected result, or to behave in unintended ways.
+- **Weaknesses** are errors that can lead to vulnerabilities.
+Bugs and weaknesses are treated indistinctly.
+- A **vulnerability** is a weakness that can be exploited directly or indirectly by a hacker to produced unexpected behavior.

+It's relevant to note that *all vulnerabilities are weaknesses but not the other way around*.
 ## Vulnerability Evaluation Process

 Assessing and mitigating a vulnerability is a 4-step process.